 Treating Traumatic Brain Injuries

-Traumatic brain injuries occur when an individual’s head is struck by an outside force, causing damage to the tissue within the cranial cavity.
-In many cases, traumatic brain injuries present immediate, urgent medical needs, requiring qualified intervention in order to prevent the victim’s condition from worsening.
+Traumatic brain injuries occur when an outside force strikes an individual’s head.
+That causes damage to the tissue within the cranial cavity.
+In many cases, traumatic brain injuries present immediate, urgent medical needs.
+They require qualified intervention to prevent the victim’s condition from worsening.
 Full recovery may not be possible, but there are treatment options for traumatic brain injuries that can help.

 The consequences of a traumatic brain injury can be devastating for victims.
-Because of the central role that the brain plays in almost every aspect of a person’s daily life, even minor damage can have profound consequences, from making certain types of work difficult to causing permanent personality changes to making even simple tasks, such as brushing your teeth, impossible.
+The brain plays a central role in almost every aspect of a person’s daily life.
+Even minor damage can have profound consequences.
+These range in severity from making certain work difficult to causing permanent personality changes.
+A TBI can make even simple tasks like brushing your teeth impossible.

-Fortunately, those who suffer traumatic brain injuries do have a number of treatment options available to help them recover from the effects of their injury.
+Fortunately, those who suffer traumatic brain injuries have several treatment options available to help them recover from the effects of their injury.
 Some of the most common treatment options currently available for traumatic brain injuries include the following:

-- Surgical Treatment: While not all traumatic brain injuries are of sufficient severity to warrant surgical intervention, in those cases where it is necessary, a number of different surgical operations may be necessary to prevent the patient’s health from worsening.
+- Surgical Treatment: Not all traumatic brain injuries are sufficiently severe to warrant surgical intervention.
+In those cases where it is necessary, several different surgical operations may be necessary to prevent the patient’s health from worsening.
 Some of these operations may include the removal of hematomas or contusions, craniotomy, and decompressive craniectomy.

 - Physical Rehabilitation: Once the patient has been fully stabilized, treatment typically progresses to the physical rehabilitation stage.
-Depending on the nature of the injury suffered, a wide range of different forms of physical rehabilitation may be necessary, including speech therapy, physiotherapy, cognitive rehabilitation therapy, and occupational therapy.
-In addition, it may be necessary to involve the assistance of mental health professionals to help the patient with any emotional or psychological changes that may have occurred as a result of the injury.
+Depending on the nature of the injury, a wide range of forms of physical rehabilitation may be necessary.
+These include speech therapy, physiotherapy, cognitive rehabilitation, and occupational therapy.
+In addition, it may be necessary to involve the assistance of mental health professionals to help the patient with any emotional or psychological changes that may have occurred due to the injury.

-- Pharmacological Treatment: Pharmaceutical medications may be necessary to help treat some of the symptoms of traumatic brain injury once a patient is released from medical care, particularly in cases involving mental or emotional disorders.
+- Pharmacological Treatment: Pharmaceutical medications may be necessary to help treat some symptoms of traumatic brain injury once a patient is released from medical care.
+This is particularly true in cases involving mental or emotional disorders.
 Pharmaceuticals may also be necessary to help treat secondary conditions associated with traumatic brain injuries, such as the development of epilepsy.

 Therapy Options for Traumatic Brain Injury Victims